 However, different global distribution systems still service a limited number of airlines.
-For example, Sabre is used by American Airlines, PARS by USAir, TravelSky by Air China, Worldspan by Delta, etc. Other major global distribution systems include: Galileo, TravelSky, and Worldspan.
+For example, Sabre is used by American Airlines, PARS by USAir, TravelSky by Air China, Worldspan by Delta, etc. Other major global distribution systems include Galileo, TravelSky, and Worldspan.
 Global Distribution Systems are also sometimes called Computer Reservation Systems (CSRs).

 Amadeus is used by over 90,000 travel agency locations and over 32,000 airline sales offices for the distribution and selling of travel services.
-The service processes more than 480 million transactions per day, and over 3 million total bookings per day (that's a lot!).
+The service processes more than 480 million transactions per day, and over 3 million total bookings per day.
 Business travelers benefit from Amadeus by being able to purchase a complete itinerary all at once, rather than having to negotiate with individual travel service providers.
 As many as 74 million passenger name records can be active at the same time.

 In terms of airline partners, Amadeus services leading airlines such as British Airways, Qantas, Lufthansa, and more.